Reference prior for Bayesian estimation of seismic fragility curves: Reference prior theory

-where the reference measure $\lambda$ is the product of the Lebesgue measure over $\cA$ w.r.t. $a$ and the discrete measure $\delta_0+\delta_1$ over $\{0,1\}$ w.r.t. $z$.
-This indicator is based on the Kullback-Leibler divergence between the posterior and the prior, which is known to numerically express this idea of the information provided by one distribution to another one:
+As discussed in Section~\ref{sec:practseism}, $p(a)$ can be assumed to be a log-normal probability distribution function, derived from seismic signals not included in the observations.
+The indicator in Eq.~(\ref{eq:defI}) is therefore independent from the data set considered.} This indicator is based on the Kullback-Leibler divergence between the posterior and the prior, which is known to express the idea that the information is provided by one distribution to another:

-A suitable definition of a reference prior is suggested in the literature as the solution of an asymptotic optimization of this mutual information metric \cite{Berger2009, Clarke1994}.
-It has been proved that, under some mild assumptions which are satisfied in our framework, the Jeffreys prior defined by
+According to the literature, a reference prior can be suitably defined as the result of an asymptotic optimization of this mutual information metric \cite{Berger2009, Clarke1994}.
+It has been proven that, under some mild assumptions which are satisfied in our framework, the Jeffreys prior defined by

-is the reference prior, with $\cI^k$ being the Fisher information matrix:
+is the reference prior, with $\cI^k$ being the Fisher information matrix: {

-The property $\cI(\theta)^k=k\cI(\theta)$ makes $J$ independent of $k$, as its definition only stands up to a multiplicative constant.
-The Jeffreys prior is already well known in Bayesian theory for being invariant by a reparametrization of the statistical model \cite{Bernardo2005}.
+} The property $\cI(\theta)^k=k\cI(\theta)$ makes $J$ independent of $k$, since it is defined up to a multiplicative constant.
+The Jeffreys prior is already well known in Bayesian theory for being invariant by a re-parametrization of the statistical model \cite{Bernardo2005}.
 This property is essential as it makes the choice of the model parameters $\theta$ without any incidence on the resulting posterior.